gibinel/intuitive-task/README.md

 Feel free to reach out to the Intuitive team for any clarifications.

 We anticipate this task to take about 3 hours.
-If you feel like the task is taking more than stipulated, feel free to stop and discuss the details with us in the debreif!
+If you feel like the task is taking more than stipulated, feel free to stop and discuss the details with us in the debrief!

 ## Challenge